Performance tuning does not only mean adjusting postgresql.conf

 for the entire server, or simply adjust things on the database level if you want more fine-grained data:

 In this example, the parameter has been set for this one specific database.
-To create more data, we can again run a couple of tests:
+The advantage is that we can now inspect I/O performance and see whether we have an I/O or a CPU problem:

-is an important topic, but it is often overlooked.
-However, if you want to find out more about performance, we have tons of useful content for you.
-Maybe you want to check out our post about checkpoints and checkpoint performance in PostgreSQL.
+pg_stat_statements is an important topic, but it is often overlooked.
+Hopefully more and more PostgreSQL users will spread the word about this great extension!
+If you want to find out more about performance, we have tons of other useful tips for you.
+Maybe you want to check out our post about 3 ways to detect slow queries, or find out about checkpoints and checkpoint performance in PostgreSQL.

 Also, try watching some of the exciting new videos on our YouTube channel.
 We post fresh content there on a regular basis.
 If you enjoy the videos, like us and subscribe!